zhu-jz/rodent_code/readme.txt

 Creating version 0.13 I looked for more aggressive King safety function, using Rebel-like additive table approach.
-I also wanted my function to ne initialized at startup using some relatively simple mathematical formula.
+I also wanted my function to be initialized at startup using some relatively simple mathematical formula.
 After some experiments with logistic function, I settled for an addition of logarithmic and linear function.
-I'd like to express my gratitude to Agnieszka Ziomek for discussing these mathematical matters with a noob like me.

 Mobility evaluation is sometimes inexact due to the concept of "transparent pieces".
 For example, own queen is considered transparent for the bishop.
 This might cause occasional error in evaluating whether a bishop can check enemy king, or force the engine to rely on search in order to avoid certain blockages.
-However, tests has shown that this solution is better than more exact mobility calculation.
+However, this solution passed the tests.

 VII.
 OPENING BOOK